acos-server/acos-server/doc/development.md

 }
 ```

 The object can also contain `feedback` having a textual feedback.
+Protocols may define
+additional properties they support in addition to these.

 #### `log`